Spencerooni/PageableObservableCollection/README.md

 PageableObservableCollection
 ============================
 A component which extends ObservableCollection to enable continuous/infinite scrolling for Windows Phone.
 This is an example project which uses the component.

-You can simply copy/paste it into your project.
+You can simply copy/paste the file PageableObservableCollection.cs into your project.

 Usage